Crab Rangoon Pizza

-Then, you’ll be using softened cream cheese (always in my fridge for when a Irish cream brownie craving strikes) to make the creamy spread that will be slathered over the pizza crust and will make this pizza taste just like a crab rangoon!
+Then, you’ll be using softened cream cheese (always in my fridge for when a Irish cream brownie or chocolate cake with cream cheese frosting craving strikes) to make the creamy spread that will be slathered over the pizza crust and will make this pizza taste just like a crab rangoon!

 Once the dough is most of the way cooked through, you’ll spread the cream cheese mixture over the crust, and then top that with crab and ooey gooey fresh mozzarella cheese (also a delight on fancy toast).